 The directions call for a stand mixer, but the dough can just as easily be mixed and kneaded by hand.

-- 1 1/2 cups fresh cherries
+1 1/2 cups fresh cherries

-- 2 teaspoons salt
+2 teaspoons salt

-- 2 tablespoons honey
+2 tablespoons honey

-- 1 tablespoon instant or rapid-rise yeast
+1 tablespoon instant or rapid-rise yeast

-- 1 1/2 cups lukewarm water
+1 1/2 cups lukewarm water

-1/2 to 3/4 cup chopped semisweet chocolate (or chocolate chips)
+1/2 to 3/4 cup chocolate chips

 Prepare the Cherries

-- Remove the stems from the cherries; rinse under cold running water.
+Remove the stems from the cherries; rinse under cold running water.
 Pit the cherries and then cut them in half or chop them coarsely.
 Pat them to dry thoroughly and spread them out in a single layer on a baking sheet.
 Freeze until solid.

-- Alternatively, you may bake the prepared chopped cherries for about 2 hours in a preheated 200 F to dry them slightly.
+Alternatively, you may bake the prepared chopped cherries for about 2 hours in a preheated 200 F to dry them slightly.
 Pat the cherries with paper towels to remove excess moisture and refrigerate them until you're ready to use them.

 Make the Dough

 In the bowl of a stand mixer, combine the flour, salt, oil, and honey; stir to blend.
 Add the yeast and water; stir until the dough begins to come together.
 Attach the dough hook and knead the dough for about 5 minutes.

 Add the chocolate and continue kneading until it is well incorporated.

-- Oil a large bowl and set aside.
+Oil a large bowl and set aside.

 Remove the dough to a floured surface and work the frozen or dried cherries in, a few pieces at a time.
 Gather the dough up into a ball and place it in the oiled bowl.
 Turn it over to coat all sides with the oil.

 Line a large baking sheet with parchment paper and sprinkle lightly with flour.

-- Divide the dough into two uniform pieces (about 21 ounces each) and shape each portion into a tight, smooth ball.
+Divide the dough into two uniform pieces (about 21 ounces each) and shape each portion into a tight, smooth ball.
 Place them on the parchment paper-lined baking sheet.